Co-Founder and Research Scientist

 Dr. Dagmar Monett, Ph.D.
 Computer Science.
 Dagmar is Professor of Computer Science at the Berlin School of Economics and Law, where she has been teaching Artificial Intelligence (AI) and Software Engineering since 2010.
 She received a B.S. and an M.Sc. in Computer Science from Havana University, Cuba in 1992 and 1998, respectively, and a Dr. rer nat. in Computer Science from the Humboldt University of Berlin, Germany in 2005.

 Within the scope of her Ph.D. in the field of Artificial Intelligence, her biggest scientific passion, she developed a multi-agent system for the automatic configuration of metaheuristic algorithms (like artificial neural networks, evolution-based algorithms, among others).
 Some of the applications included the use of Genetic Algorithms for the estimation of kinetic parameters in copolymerizations.
 The results were of importance for the controlled liberation of certain medicaments in the human body.

 Her research at the Department of Computer Science, Humboldt University, contributed to the Socionics field and to the study of sociological systems from the point of view of hybrid organizations of activities between human actors and artificial agents.
 During her position at the DFG Research Center MATHEON and at the Department of Mathematics, Humboldt University, her research focused on Algorithmic Differentiation and differential-algebraic equations.
 Her current research interests include Machine Learning, Robotics, agents and multiagent systems, sentiment analysis, knowledge-based systems, soft computing, and Computer Science education.

 Dagmar has more than 30 years of research and teaching experience.
 She has taught in Germany, England, Venezuela, and Cuba, where she was born and raised.

 She mentors young startups at the Startup Incubator Berlin from the Berlin School of Economics and Law, has been a TPC member for different scientific conferences worldwide, and supports SOS Children's Villages International and the German STEM Initiative.

-Dagmar is a 5K runner, a Yoga practitioner, an avid reader, and a life-long learner.
+Dagmar is a long distance runner, a Yoga practitioner, an avid reader, and a life-long learner.